 (c) the seniors housing will not contain more than 40 dwellings on the site.
-Maximum 40 dwellings 12 Y 2) State Environmental Planning Polic 2) State Environmental Planning Policy (Infrastructure) 2007, clauses 16 and 17 apply to the development and, in the application of the clauses- (a) a reference in clause 16 to "this Policy" is taken to be a reference to this section, and Refer to tables below Refer to tables below See separate table below (b) a reference in the clauses to a public authority is taken to be a reference to the Land and Housing Corporation.
-Refer to tables below Refer to tables below See separate table below • 108C - Requirements for c arrying out seniors housing Clause Required Proposed Complies (Y/N) (1) Before carrying out development to which this Division applies, the Land and Housing Corporation must - (a) request the council nominate a person or persons who must, in the council's opinion, be notified of the development, and City of Parramatta Council was requested to nominate who shouldbe notified of the development in LAHCs letter dated 21/01/2022.
-City of Parramatta Council advised LAHC on 03/02/2022 of the persons who should be notified У (b) give written notice of the intention to carry out the development to- (i) the council, and (ii) the person or persons nominated by the council, and (iii) the occupiers of adjoining land, and LAHC required to notify the council, persons nominated by Council, as well as occupiers of adjoining land LAHC in its letter dated 20/07/2022 notified the development in accordance with 108C(1)(b) У (c) take into account the responses to the notice that are received within 21 days after the notice is given, and LAHC to consider submissions Two submissions from adjoining occupiers of land were received and City of Parramatta council provided their comments by letter dated 05/09/2022.
-Y (d) take into account the Seniors Living Policy: Urban Design Guidelines for Infill Development, March 2004, published on the Department's website, to the extent to which it is not inconsistent with this Division, and Take into account SLUDG SLUDG taken into account separate table below See separate table below (e) consider the Good Design for Social Housing and the Land and Housing Corporation Dwelling Requirements , September 2020, published on the website of the Land and Housing Corporation, to the extent to which it is not inconsistent with this Division, and Consider the Good Design for Social Housing and the Land & Housing Corporation Dwelling Requirements.
+Maximum 40 dwellings 14 dwellings proposed Y 2) State Environmental Planning Po licy (Infrastructure) 2007, clauses 16 and 17 apply to the development and in the application of the clauses- (a) a reference in clause 16 to "this Policy" is taken to be a reference to this section, and Refer to tables below Refer to tables below See separate table below (b) a reference in the clauses to a public authority is taken to be a reference to the Land and Housing Corporation.
+Refer to tables below Refer to tables below See separate table below 108C - Requirements for ca arrying out seniors housing Clause Required Proposed Complies (Y/N) (1) Before carrying out developmen t to which this Division applies, the L and and Housing Corporation must - (a) request the council nominate a person or persons who must, in the council's opinion, be notified of the development, and City of Parramatta Council was requested to nominate who should be notified of the development in LAHCs email dated 24 February 2022.
+City of Parramatta Council advised LAHC on 14 March 2022 that it was satisfied with the scope of notification proposed.
+Y (b) give written notice of the intention to carry out the development to- (i) the council, and (ii) the person or persons nominated by the council, and (iii) the occupiers of adjoining land, and LAHC required to notify the council, persons nominated by Council, as well as occupiers of adjoining land LAHC in its letter dated 20 July 2022 notified the development in accordance with 108C(1)(b) Y (c) take into account the responses to the notice that are received within 21 days after the notice is given, and LAHC to consider submissions 1 neighbour submission and 1 council submission were received Y - Refer to REF (d) take into account the Seniors Living Policy: Urban Design Guidelines for Infill Development, March 2004, published on the Department's website, to the extent to which it is not inconsistent with this Division, and Take into account SLUDG SLUDG taken into account separate table below See separate table below (e) consider the Good Design for Social Housing and the Land and Housing Corporation Dwelling Requirements, September 2020, published on the website of the Land and Housing Corporation, to the extent to which it is not inconsistent with this Division, and Consider the Good Design for Social Housing and the Land & Housing Corporation Dwelling Requirements.
 The Good Design for Social Housing and the Land & Housing Corporation Dwelling Requirements considered in the table below See separate table below (f) consider the design principles set out in Division 6.
 Consider the design principles set out in Division 6 Design Principles from Division 6 considered below See separate table below